85

 Raymond Lafon 2019 95p

-Tasted twice - last time in November 2021.
+Tasted four times - last time in April 2024.
 Consistent notes.
-Delicate aromas of pineapple and peaches on the nose, a bit lighter than usual on the palate, great finesse and elegance, fine acidity, and honeyed aftertaste.
+Only 40% of normal production (16 hl/ha) was used for Grand Vin, and the quality of these grapes was excellent.
+Delicate aromas of pineapple and peaches on the nose, a bit lighter than usual on the palate, great finesse and elegance, fine acidity, and a honeyed aftertaste.
 This was from the barrel in June 2020.
-When tasted in November 2021, it actually improved after ageing in barrel, when tasted after bottling.
-It's better in terms of intensity of flavours and depth and length.
-Botrytized flavours of almonds and honey melon, vibrant, refined and has great acidity.
+When tasted in November 2021, it showed improvement in terms of flavor intensity, depth, and length.
+In April 2024, it offered Sweet pineapple, apricot, mandarin peel, and botrytized almonds.
+Vibrant, refined, and with great acidity on the palate.
 Long honeyed finish.
 Superb effort.

 Raymond Lafon 2018 94-95p

 Tasted twice - last time in November 2021.
 Consistent notes.
-Quite an aromatic wine with pineapple, sweet grapefruit and mango, elegance, refined, bright acidity, and long finish.
-Not the concentrated vintage here, lighter than usual, but a lot of elegance and finesse compensate for that.
+It is a quite aromatic wine with notes of pineapple, sweet grapefruit, and mango, characterized by elegance, refined bright acidity, and a long finish.
+It's not the concentrated vintage here, lighter than usual, but it had much grace and finesse to compensate for that.

 Raymond Lafon 2017 95-96p

-Tasted four times - last time in November 2021.
+Tasted five times - last time in April 2024.
 Consistent notes.
-One-third of the crop was lost due to frost in April.
-Very impressive wine filled with freshness, great acidity and sweetness.
-Tasty flavours of almonds, pear, peach and apricot.
-Splendid complexity, elegance and finesse.
-Sophisticated touch.
-Excellent effort.
+A third of the crop was lost to frost in April.
+However, the resulting wine is impressive, characterized by its freshness, superb acidity, and sweetness.
+It featured intense flavors of botrytized almonds, pear, peach, and apricot, showcasing splendid complexity, elegance, and finesse.
+Overall, it was an excellent effort.

 Raymond Lafon 2015 96p